rjsears/chia_plot_manager/README.md

 Once you have that figured out, there are just a couple of other little things that need to be set and configured.
 All configuration items are now stored in a central yaml configuration file located at `/root/.config/plot_manager.yaml`.
 There are instruction also located in that directory.
 If you upgrade to a new version, simply run the install script and it will update your configuration file to the newest settings without changing anything you currently have set.

-OK, once you have everything setup, on the <em>plotter</em> you simply run the ```plot_manager.py``` script and if everything is setup correctly you should see something like the following:
+OK, once you have everything set up, on the <em>plotter</em> you simply run the ```plot_manager.py``` script and if everything is setup correctly you should see something like the following:

 ```
 2021-03-19 19:20:01,543 - plot_manager:92 - process_plot: DEBUG process_plot() Started